UAE And Uzbekistan Explore Ways To Enhance Economic Relations In Sectors Of New Economy, Fintech, Tourism And Entrepreneurship

-(MENAFN- Mid-East Info) H.E.
-Bin Touq holds meeting with Minister of Investment, industry and Trade of Uzbekistan.
+(MENAFN- Dubai PR Network) H.E.
+Bin Touq holds meeting with Minister of Investment, industry and Trade of Uzbekistan

 H.E.
 Bin Touq stated that the UAE and Uzbekistan relations serve as thriving model for economic partnerships based on shared interests and future perspectives, underlining the solid strategic relations and fruitful cooperation shared by the two countries in various fields of shared interest.